openhab/website/blog/2025-07-21-openhab-5-0-release.md

 ### Swift UI and Swift 6

 Tim Bert ([@timbms](https://github.com/timbms)) has been hard at work upgrading the core of the app to modern versions of Swift, making the app easier to work on as well as taking advantage of modern language features to enhance performance and stability.
 This is a major undertaking and helps ensure the longevity of our app.
-This also includes a much needed refreshed settings view, with additional configuration options for connections and a new logging UI.
+This also includes a much-needed refreshed settings view, with additional configuration options for connections and a new logging UI.

 ### OpenAPI based Networking